 Other: The customer base for our "other" category is comprised of customers of Rise Bar Wellness, Inc. ("Rise") and Oola Global, LLC "(Oola"), which are both businesses we acquired in 2022.
-Rise manufactures and sells high-quality protein bars and powdered drinks that are formulated to help customers achieve their health goals through clean and simple ingredients.
+Rise manufactures and sells high-quality protein bars and powdered drinks that are formulated to help customers achieve their health goals through clean and simple protein oars and powdered drinks that are formulated to help customers achieve their health goals through crean and simple ingredients.
 Oola is a direct selling company that offers a personal development framework and nutritional products that helps individuals create a life of balance, growth, and purpose.